-Risk and compliance teams are forced to have a roadmap to efficiently manage risk and compliance processes and respond to heightened regulatory cum consumer expectations.
+Risk and compliance teams are forced to have a roadmap to efficiently manage risk and compliance processes and respond to heightened regulatory and consumer expectations.
 Their responsiveness and actions will play a crucial role in order to succeed in the product design and distribution obligations regime where the elements of the Life and General Codes of Practice are enforceable.
 They are required to address the consequences of these challenges at the earliest:

 - Risk and compliance teams are struggling to keep up with this rapid pace of regulatory changes.
 They must ensure that compliance measures are interpreted and executed in an enterprise system precisely especially the new regulations.

 - Maintaining compliance is not a cheap endeavor.
-Balancing budgets and optimizing the costs of remaining compliant is of utmost importance.
+Balancing budgets and optimizing the costs of remaining compliant are of utmost importance.
 Although compliance is expensive, the cost of becoming non-compliant can be as much as 3 times the price.
 This is a critical concern with the growing volume of regulatory change, driving demonstrable cultural change, increasing personal accountability, and the implementation and embedding of regulatory change.

-- Given the diverse forms of data and volumes of data, it is critical for them to process quality data and integrating it in real-time.
+- Given the diverse forms of data and volumes of data, it is critical for them to process quality data and integrate it in real-time.
 Integrating data and utilizing it accurately is the bedrock for effective and efficient decisions especially in compliance.
-Let’s say for the cases like identifying and resolving breach and compliance issues in a timely manner, making appropriate decisions, and driving risk and compliance processes more effectively.
+Let's say for the cases like identifying and resolving breach and compliance issues in a timely manner, making appropriate decisions, and driving risk and compliance processes more effectively.
 This risk is likely to increase as they lose sensitive information and collect more data.

 How can Insurance Companies Handle these Challenges and Stay Resilient?

-Given compliance is complexed with multiple regulatory considerations with demanding customer expectations and competitive pressures on top, the decisions will be as complex or more.
+Given compliance is complex with multiple regulatory considerations with demanding customer expectations and competitive pressures on top, the decisions will be as complex or more.
 They need to look for more efficient and productive ways to increase the efficiency of compliance, reduce its cost and minimize risks.

 - Automate and integrate new regulatory requirements and compliance checks into existing processes, systems, and channels